 Grammar is always tough and all the different conjugations with lots of irregularities don’t make it any easier in Japanese.
 But I just discovered an amazing app by The Japan Times, the guys who also published the infamous Genki textbooks and the essential Dictionaries of Basic Japanese Grammar.
 By the way, I really need to pick up the other two dictionaries so a post about the whole lot will probably follow within the next couple of weeks.

-The Genki Conjugation Cards App already released late last year but just discovered it now that I have a little more free time on my hands.
-What the app does is teaching you verb and adjective conjugations and a lot of them.
+The Genki Conjugation Cards App was already released late last year but just discovered it now that I have a little more free time on my hands.
+What the app does is teach you verb and adjective conjugations and a lot of them.
 I would say the list is pretty much complete and contains everything from Genki I + II.
 There is a total of 957 digital flashcards containing 18 verb conjugation types and 10 adjective conjugation types.

-At first you click on My Deck to study each different set with the classic flashcard principle.
+At first, you click on My Deck to study each different set with the classic flashcard principle.
 A little digital bonus: You can click on the little speaker symbol to hear a spoken recording of the form/word you’re studying.
 That’s a neat feature.
 When you think you’re done studying you can check your new knowledge with the Check mode.
 You have to input the asked form and then confirm.
-Only negative thing: The App doesn’t automatically convert your latin characters to Japanese ones.
+The only negative thing is: The App doesn’t automatically convert your Latin characters to Japanese ones.

-Apart from that Genki’s Conjugation Flashcard App is pretty great and for a mere 5,99$/€ it should be an easy buy for every Japanese learner who’s still struggling with verb and adjective conjugations.
+Apart from that Genki’s Conjugation Flashcard App is pretty great and for a mere 5,99$/€, it should be an easy buy for every Japanese learner who’s still struggling with a verb and adjective conjugations.

 Luckily it’s available for iOS and

 Android.
-Just noticed that unfortunately the Conjugation App is not out on Android.
+Just noticed that unfortunately, the Conjugation App is not out on Android.
 The Genki vocabulary app already is and I’m pretty sure they’ll port the other two Apps as well (Kanji Quiz/Conjugation App)